jvillste/zettelkasten/describing UI in code vs data.md

 Developing a user interface for an editor of structured data can be done by writing code, but it can also be done by describing UI views as data.
-When using Dabric streams for storing the data one can have similar version management capabilities as when managing code as text files in a version control system.
+When using Dabric streams for storing the data one can have [[dabric stream branching and merging|similar version management capabilities]] as when managing code as text files in a version control system.

 The views that are used to describe views as data must be initially described as code to bootstrap the system.